DougHennig/FoxGet/README.md

 -   Add to Thor Check for Updates
 -	Writing installers for more components
 -	Some components need to go into a common place rather than the Packages subdirectory of a project folder.
 For example, ParallelFox.exe since it’s a COM object that gets registered.
--	Adding files to the project’s repository if there is one.
+-	Adding files to the project's repository if there is one.

 ## Release History

+### 2023-12-27

+* Added support for dependencies.

 ### 2023-12-26